JeffersonLab/rfClassifier/docsrc/source/dev_guide/api/intro.rst

 +++++++++++++++++++++++++++++++++
-Pluggable Model API Introduction
+Embedded Model API Introduction
 +++++++++++++++++++++++++++++++++

 =================================
 Overview
 =================================
 The C100 RF Waveform Fault Classifier application, or rf_classifier, was developed to identify the offending cavity and fault type for RF faults occuring within a C100 cryomodule by analyzing the harvested RF waveforms.
-The methods and models used to analyze these faults are areas of activity development and are given to change over time.
-To more easily accommodate this reality, rf_classifier is designed around "pluggable" models.
+Older versions of this software supported multiple pluggable models.
+In practice, only the most recent model was of use.
+Newer versions of the software now include a single embedded model, but the application code is structured so that updating that model should be a relatively straightforward process.

 =================================
-Purpose
+Developer Notes
 =================================
-Pluggable models are independent Python application each containing all of the logic required for the parsing and analysis of the data associated with an RF fault event.
-Each package must have it's own documentation, test suite, and supply it's own package dependencies.
-Each model must return output to STDOUT in JSON format as mentioned in the developer guide.
-Since every model will need to perform a number of similar steps (e.g., data parsing or validation), the rf_classifier application contains python modules that can be linked to or copied and modified within a model application.
+All of the model code and artifacts should be place under the rf_classifier.model package.
+The tests directory has a unit test for the model that uses the test_set.txt to validate proper model operations.
+Data for the faults given in this file are dynamically loaded and require a JLab network connection.
+Additional fault data is kept in tests/test-data.
+These files are used to test the validation processes of the embedded model.
+Bad data typically stays bad for new models, so this data kept with the application, while the examples that new model chooses to validate against may change over time and is dynamically loaded.

+When a new model is prepared.
+Generate a new test/test_set.txt that lists the faults the model will be run on, and the expected results.
+Care should be used to select data where the fault would raise an exception (i.e., invalid data), and faults of a variety of types and confidences.

 =================================
 Structure
 =================================
 The purpose of this documentation is to provide reference documentation for the extra modules provided by rf_classifier.
-The base_model module contains the various helper functions, and has two major components of which to be aware.
+The rf_classifier.model.model module contains the various helper functions, and has two major components of which to be aware.

-:class:`base_model.BaseModel`
+:class:`rf_classifier.model.model.Model`
-    Abstract base class defining the model interface :meth:`base_model.BaseModel.analyze`
+    Model class for defining the model interface :meth:`rf_classifier.model.model.Model.analyze`
-    Performs the analysis and returns its results
+    Performs the analysis and returns its results :meth:`rf_classifier.model.model.Model.update_example`
+    Loads the data associated with the specified example

-More detailed information is given in the base_model, mya, and utils module documentation.
+More detailed information is given in the model and utils module documentation.

-base_model
+rf_classifier.model.model
-  Contains the BaseModel class definition and all model related methods such as parsing or validating waveform data
+  Contains the Model class definition and all model related methods such as parsing or validating waveform data

-mya
-  Contains all functions necessary for interacting with JLab's MySQL Archiver (MYA)

-utils
+rf_classifier.utils
   Contains any utility functions not implicitly tied to a specific purpose